corda/contract-sdk/README.md

 ### You got the dependency set, how do you write contracts now?

-Normally you would go writing your contract like this:
+Normally, you would go writing your contract like this:

     class MyContract : Contract {